akarras/wall-a-bunga/README.md

 ![Release](https://github.com/akarras/wall-a-bunga/workflows/Release/badge.svg)

 ### Why?
-I wanted to be able to download a bunch of images from Wallhaven at once with one click.
+I wanted to be able to download a bunch of images from Wallhaven at once.
 I found a C++ program, but it was clunky and didn't make me happy.
 So, I had the classic thought, aha, rewrite this in Rust.
 So here we are...

 ![](demo.gif)